xuzhi-w/Algorithm/README.md

 # Algorithm
-This repository is all about the exercise of algorithm, including leetcode and hankrank.
+This repository is all about the exercise of algorithm, including leetcode and hackerrank.